Implications of GWTC-3 on primordial black holes from vacuum bubbles: Black Hole Merger Rates and Mass Distributions

 as the fraction of dark matter in PBHs at $m$ within the mass range $\Delta m \sim m$.

 In our analysis, we also consider the astrophysical origin of BHBs.
-Following Refs.~\cite{DeLuca:2021wjr, LIGOScientific:2018jsj}, the differential merger rate of ABHs is
+Following Refs.~\cite{DeLuca:2021wjr, LIGOScientific:2018jsj}, the differential merger rate of ABHs can be written as

 where $\bar{R}_\abh$ is the local merger rate at redshift $z=0$, ${\cal N}$ is a normalization factor ensuring $R_\abh(z=0)=\bar{R}_\abh$, and $\kappa \simeq 2.7$ describes the merge rate evolution with redshift~\cite{Madau:2014bja, LIGOScientific:2021psn}. $\pi(m_1, m_2)$ depends on the mass distribution of ABHs.
-In literature, there are different proposals for the ABH mass distribution.
-In this work, we shall consider two proposals.
-One of them is the so-called truncated model~\cite{LIGOScientific:2020kqk}, the mass distribution in which is,
+In the literature, there are different proposals for the ABH mass distribution.
+In this work, we shall consider the \textsc{Power Law + Peak} model~\cite{LIGOScientific:2020kqk,Talbot:2018cva}, whose primary mass distribution obeys